 How Abstract API Handles Email Validation in React Hook Form

-Abstract API addresses the core weaknesses of traditional methods.
-It uses a remote service to perform comprehensive, server-side checks that go beyond simple pattern matches.
+Abstract API addresses the core weaknesses of traditional methods through comprehensive, server-side checks that confirm an email's deliverability.

-• It pushes validation to a remote service that performs syntax analysis, typo correction, and real-time MX and SMTP checks.
+- It pushes validation to a remote endpoint for deep analysis.
+This process includes syntax checks, typo correction, and real-time MX and SMTP interrogation.

-• Sign up at Abstract API, create an Email Verification API instance, and copy your API key.
+- Sign up at Abstract, create an Email Verification API instance, and copy your API key.

-• Add your key to a .env file as REACT_APP_ABSTRACT_EMAIL_KEY and restart the server.
+- Add your key to a .env file as REACT_APP_ABSTRACT_EMAIL_KEY and restart the development server.

-• Create a utility function, like utils/validateEmail.js, to construct the API request URL.
+- Create a utility file, such as utils/validateEmail.js, to construct the API request URL.

 Sample Email Validation Implementation with Abstract API